fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 To add your own device to Fleet, you'll first need to install the osquery agent.
 In this tutorial, we'll be using [Orbit](https://github.com/fleetdm/orbit), the recommended agent for Fleet.

 1. Make a clone of [Orbit's GitHub repository](https://github.com/fleetdm/orbit).

+> Take note on where your new Orbit directory is located on you device.
+Knowing this will be helpful when building the Orbit package in step 3.

 <img src="https://user-images.githubusercontent.com/78363703/130035034-7363ebe1-f89b-42af-9e88-24db867e8047.png" alt="Clone Orbit repository" width="300"/>